Spenbert02/Terminal_Chess/README.md

 escape sequences are used to make the display more colorful and easier to interpret. terminalChessUniversal.cpp functions on all operating systems, but includes a raw text-only display.

-Features not yet incorporated: en passant, pawn promotion.
+Features not yet supported: en passant, pawn promotion.